 Leverage advanced features in Sparx EA, such as modeling with stereotypes, customization, and task automation, to enhance public sector workflows.

 The evolution of microservices and containers in recent years has significantly transformed how we design, develop, deploy, and manage software.
 Modern applications must be optimized for scalability, elasticity, resilience, and adaptability.
 These new demands necessitate a different set of patterns and practices in modern architectures.
-In this training, we explore methods to identify, understand, and adjust to these evolving requirements.
+This training program examines methods to identify, understand, and adjust to these evolving requirements.

 **Audience**

-This training is designed for individuals who have some familiarity with container technology and Kubernetes concepts but may lack practical experience.
-It is based on real-world use cases and lessons learned from actual projects, aiming to inspire participants to create and manage more effective cloud-native applications.
+This training is designed for individuals who have a basic understanding of container technology and Kubernetes concepts but may lack practical experience.
+It draws on real-world use cases and lessons learned from actual projects, aiming to inspire participants to create and manage more effective cloud-native applications for government environments.

 Developers